Key Information

 - anything as long as it is a video file and it lasts no more than 90 seconds.

 You must submit a link to this video hosted on YouTube.
 If you’re unable to access YouTube due to firewall restrictions (but only for this reason), you may submit a link to the video file and the TAs will be able to upload.
+Make sure that you do not select the “safe for kids” feature, as this will mean that we cannot add it to our playlist.
+Please also include your group number in the title of the video.

 Final Report + Code